-Diving into the the deep end of the pool, I sent out a mass email to people who were captivating.The criteria to be asked to be a subject was simple: when I first met a person, did I think to myself “OMFG – I would love to paint their portrait.”
+Diving into the deep end of the pool, I sent out a mass email to people who were captivating.The criteria to be asked to be a subject was simple: when I first met the person, did I think, “OMG I would love to paint their portrait.”

 The execution of this series was challenging for me because I needed to develop a reliable, reproducible strategy.
 So much of painting (and really all arts) is proportion.
 How, when engaged in a painting, could I ground myself when I knew the proportions were going astray?

 Of course, the answer was Geometry.
 I set out to formulate a hypothesis and work the problem.
 If I could have consistency in my process – If I could reliably return to a plumb / centered state, then I would be able to conquer my fears.
 But not a patriarchal, grid system.
 I needed something organic and forgiving.

 The Masterpiece of the show is “Six Citizens”.
 The creation of was the test of my hypothesis: Could I create a series of similar portraits that could hang together as a unit and stand alone as individuals?
 Could I depict different people and have verification about their identity?

 Along the way I made many studies.
 Painted Cleta 5 or 6 times.
 Wiped out Belinda – and painted her again.

 Other than the grisaille rendering and a traversing quatrefoil, the common element that each portrait shares is the distance from the third-eye to the bottom of their nose.
 The scale of the skull was rendered with respect to this same linear measurement using a geometrical algorithm employing the vesica piscis.

 Happily, I found a simple, elegant, definable, reproducible formula to ground my reckless activity of art-making.